JessicaJuliet/the-leafy-bean/README.md

 ## Design

 ### Colour Scheme
 The two main colours used across the website are white and brown to tie in with The Leafy Bean's product offering - coffee.
-Furthermore, dark grey text was used instead of black for the paragraph text to improve its readability against the screens white background.
+Furthermore, a dark grey was used for the paragraph text, instead of black, to improve its contrast and readability on screens.

 Adobe Color was used to create a colour swatch to find the right shade of brown for the site.
-A dark brown (Hex Code #695138) was used for H2 headings on the site and a lighter shade of brown for icons and buttons (Hex Code #8f6f4d).
+A dark brown (Hex Code #695138) was used for the H2 headings and a lighter shade of brown (Hex Code #8f6f4d) was used for icons and buttons.

 #### _Adobe Color Swatch_: